MINAqwq/Atari-2600/README.md

 ### What to do?
 While implementing all opcodes has highest priority i think making the memory map is also very important for the accuracy, but at the moment I'm not very sure how important ALL mirror locations are, so i will do the opcodes first.
 Opcodes im working on atm:
+- INC
+- INX
+- INY
-- CMP
+- DEC
-- CPX
+- DEX
-- CPY
+- DEY

 ### Before a commit
 Update README.md (this file)